Infineon/wpcqi-optiga-trust-charge/README.md

 * Example usage of the API with a test flow
 * Test Vectors against the API

-WPC Qi 1.3 API Desctription can be found [here](WPC-Qi-Authentication-API.md)
+WPC Qi 1.3 API Description can be found [here](WPC-Qi-Authentication-API.md)

 ## Hardware Setup